okta/okta-angular/MIGRATING.md

 ### `handleAuthentication` is replaced by `handleLoginRedirect`

 `handleLoginRedirect` is called by the `OktaLoginCallback` component as the last step of the login redirect authorization flow.
 It will obtain and store tokens and then call `restoreOriginalUri` which will return the browser to the `originalUri` which was set before the login redirect flow began.

-### `getUser` is replaced by `getUserInfo`

-This method is renamed but has the same signature.
-See documentation for [getUserInfo](https://github.com/okta/okta-auth-js#tokengetuserinfoaccesstokenobject-idtokenobject).

 ### `setFromUri` and `getFromUri` have been replaced with `setOriginalUri` and `getOriginalUri`